On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Second-Order Averaging for a Class of Hybrid Dynamical Systems

-In order to have a well-posed HDS, we first make the following regularity assumption on the data of system \eqref{eq:ms_orig_hybrid_sys}:
+The functions $\{\phi_k\}_{k=1}^2$, the sets $C,D\subset\mathbb{R}^n$, and the set-valued mappings $\Phi$, $G$ are application-dependent.
+Their regularity properties are characterized by the following assumption:

-\begin{asmp} $C$ and $D$ are closed. $\Phi$ is OSC, LB, and convex-valued relative to $C$; $G$ is OSC and LB relative to $D$; for all $z\in C$ the set $\Phi(z)$ is nonempty; and for all $(x,z)\in D$ the set $G(x,z)$ is non empty.\QEDB \end{asmp}
+\begin{asmp} $C$ and $D$ are closed. $\Phi$ is OSC, LB, and convex-valued relative to $C$; $G$ is OSC and LB relative to $D$; for all $z\in C$ the set $\Phi(z)$ is nonempty; and for all $(x,z)\in D$ the set $G(x,z)$ is nonempty.\QEDB \end{asmp}